table of contents

 If you have any medical questions or concerns, please talk to your healthcare provider.
 The articles on Health Guide are underpinned by peer-reviewed research and information drawn from medical societies and governmental agencies.
 However, they are not a substitute for professional medical advice, diagnosis, or treatment.

-But whatever the reason, there are plenty of options to prevent your monthly cycle.
-One of the most commonly used is hormonal birth control—pills, vaginal rings, shots, implants, and even some types of IUDs can help stop your period.
+The most commonly used method to stop your period (and really, the only method) is hormonal birth control—pills, vaginal rings, shots, implants, and some types of intrauterine devices (IUDs) that can help stop your period.
 Read on to learn more about the available options.

-Even though several birth control options do stop your period, this can take time and different options will work better for some people than for others.
-Some people may also experience irregular bleeding rather than no bleeding.
+Several birth control options may stop your period, but this doesn’t happen overnight.
+Using birth control to stop your period takes time, preparation, and communication with your healthcare provider.
+Different options will work better for some people than others, and preventing bleeding is not guaranteed.
+And some people may experience irregular bleeding rather than no bleeding.

 Birth control may stop your period

 Hormonal birth control may stop your monthly period.
 These options use estrogen, progesterone, or both to mimic the hormones your body would produce if you were pregnant.
-Your body thinks you are pregnant, so your ovaries don’t release another egg and you may not have a period.
-Not getting a period is also called amenorrhea (Cooper, 2021).
+Your body thinks you are pregnant, so your ovaries don’t release another egg, and you may not have a period (Cooper, 2022).

-While all of these options are very effective at preventing pregnancy when used correctly, some work better than others when it comes to stopping your period (Bansode, 2021).
-None of these methods are available over-the-counter.
+While all of these options are very effective at preventing pregnancy when used correctly, some work better than others at stopping your period (Hillard, 2014; Bansode, 2021).
+None of these methods are available over the counter.

 10 reasons for a missed period